 The Psy.D.
 Program offers funds to students to support travel to conferences and professional meetings to present research.
 To be eligible for travel funds, students must provide documentation that they are presenting at a conference (i.e., paper, poster, panel, etc.).
 These funds are determined on an individual basis and are intended to be a partial contribution to total eligible travel expenses (i.e., transportation, lodging, meals, and registration fees).
 The Program Director cannot guarantee travel funding will be awarded.
 Psy.D. students are limited to one fund request per year unless additional funds are available and approved by the Program Director.
 Students should direct questions about travel funding to the Program Director.
-See the "Forms" folder on Schoology for the policy and forms related to travel funding.
+See the "STUDENT Resources & Assignments- PsyD in Clinical Psychology" Microsoft Office Team for the policy and forms related to travel funding.